I've Had Such Bad Luck in the Past; I Don't Think I'll Ever Have a Healthy Relationship

 I'd recommend a few things: Obviously first is to get to safety, and get therapy from someone who understands very quickly that you were the *invested* spouse, not the *entitled* spouse.

 If you enjoy reading, I suggest "Emotional Blackmail" by Susan Forward, and also read pp. 130-144 in my book.
 These will help you identify gaslighting phrases when you hear them and develop automatic responses to them.

 Years of confusion in a painful marriage make people deaf to gaslighting messages.
 And you need to hear and identify them again.
 The book "Emotional Blackmail" will give you polite-yet-firm phrases to say when you are around entitled people, at home, at church, at work, and in the neighborhood.
 It will help you start to rebuild you self-worth and boundaries.

-Here's a link to a video of one abused wife who wanted to start dating again.
+Here's a link to a 3-part video of one abused wife (a former pastor's wife with four children) who wanted to start dating again.
 She had the same concerns.
-It's a long video with closed captions (90-minutes) but the last 30 minutes are pure gold.
+It's a long video with a transcript, and the last 30 minutes (Part 3) are pure gold.

 Note: I'm indebted to Bob Hamp MFT for the concept of the "invested" spouse.

 Examples of 150 examples of types of abuse (physical, emotional, sexual, financial, and neglect) and explaining the term "gaslighting," along with many first-person stories, read Chapter 4 in the Life-Saving Divorce.